zjunlp/OntoProtein/README.md

 ## Protein pre-training model
 <span id="protein-pre-training-model"></span>
 You can pre-training your own OntoProtein based above pretraining dataset.
+Before pretraining OntoProtein, you need to download two pretrained model, respectively [ProtBERT](https://huggingface.co/Rostlab/prot_bert) and [PubMedBERT](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) and save them in `data/model_data/ProtBERT` and `data/model_data/PubMedBERT`.
 We provide the script `bash script/run_pretrain.sh` to run pre-training.
 And the detailed arguments are all listed in `src/training_args.py`, you can set pre-training hyperparameters to your  need.

 ## Usage for protein-related tasks
 <span id="usage-for-protein-related-tasks"></span>